About the Library

 How do I get a borrowing card?

-Lenox Library borrowing cards are issued free of charge to any resident of Massachusetts with identification showing a current address.
+Lenox Library (a member of the C/W MARS network) issues borrowing cards free of charge to any resident of Massachusetts with identification showing a current address.
 Any out of state residents staying locally for a minimum of one week may also present identification and proof of their local residence and register without a fee.